 |Space Ratio (tons of ship per passenger)||32|

 Food is a big part of any cruise, and there will plenty on the Carnival Venezia.
-You have 10 different dining options to choose from.
-Of those options, 5 are complementary, or included with your cruise fare.
-The other 5 options have an additional fee.
+You have 14 different dining options to choose from.
+Of those options, 8 are complementary, or included with your cruise fare.
+The other 6 options have an additional fee.
 Some of those options are a set price and some have a la cart menu pricing.
-Only 50% of the dining options are included which means if you're watching your budget, you won't feel like you're missing out by not going to a lot of extra fee dining places.
+57% of the dining options are included which means if you're watching your budget, you won't feel like you're missing out by not going to a lot of extra fee dining places.

 |Restaurant||Restaurant Type||Cost||Type of Food|